-- If possible, separate the animal from the rest of the herd and give her soft bedding.
+- Separate the animal from the rest of the herd.
+If possible, separate the animal from the rest of the herd and give her soft bedding.
 This will help her to get around.
-With a sore foot, it is easier to stand on a straw pack than in a tight free stall on slippery floors.
+With a sore foot, it is easier to stand on a straw pack than in a tight, free stall on slippery floors.

 - Give her easy access to feed.
-Often animals with foot rot have such a significant setback in the eating habits that she ends up with a displaced abdomen or even abortion.
+Often animals with foot rot have such a significant setback in their eating habits that they end up with a displaced abdomen or even abortion.

-- The later stage of foot rot can result in the loosening of the inner walls of the two claws.
-This results in an ‘in-grown nail’ effect and causes irritation.
-This irritating horn has to be removed with a sharp hoof knife and a local anesthetic is recommended.
+- Trimming adjustments and removing horn.
+The later stage of foot rot can result in the loosening of the inner walls of the two claws.
+This results in an “in-grown nail” effect and causes irritation.
+This irritating horn has to be removed with a sharp hoof knife, and a local anesthetic is recommended.

-- In my years of serving the dairy industry as a hoof trimmer, I have come across some great additions and alternatives to medications.
-One of my favorites is the ‘claw-bag’, which is applied to the affected foot for 30 minutes, twice a day, for 3-4 days.
+- Practical tool – the claw bag.
+In my years of serving the dairy industry as a hoof trimmer, I have come across some great additions and alternatives to medications.
+One of my favourites is the “claw-bag,” which is applied to the affected foot for 30 minutes, twice a day, for 3-4 days.
 There are commercial bags available, but these are often too narrow when we have a severely swollen problem.
-For these cases, take a tire inner tube from a vehicle and cut a third out of it off to give it a ‘banana-shaped’ tube with two open ends.
-Next, you fold the ‘banana’ in half, bringing the open ends together.
-Take 3 ‘layers’ in one hand, 1 ‘layer’ in the other and you have a hoof bag.
+For these cases, take an inner tire tube from a vehicle and cut out ⅓ of it to give it a “banana-shaped” tube with two open ends.
+Next, you fold the “banana” in half, bringing the open ends together.
+Take 3 “layers” in one hand, 1 layer in the other, and you have a hoof bag!
 Making some holes on the top and stringing a rope through it will keep the bag in place.
-Add warm water to the bag, together with Epsom salts and Hoof-Sol Liquid.
-Try it, you’ll love it.
+Add warm water to the bag, together with Epsom salts.
+Try it, you’ll love it!

-- A great aid and safe alternative to antibiotics is the Hoof-fit Gel product, which contains chelated zinc, copper, and Aloe Vera.
+- Use Hoof fit Gel to treat this hoof disease.
+A great aid and safe alternative to antibiotics is the Hoof-fit Gel product, which contains chelated zinc, copper, and aloe vera.
 It should be used under a hoof wrap to help the healing process.
 For foot rot cases, it is recommended to remove the wrap no later than 1 day after application.
-The foot needs to ‘drain’ and you do not want to put a ‘plug’ on it.
+The foot needs to “drain” and you do not want to put a “plug” on it.

-- It is also very important to have regular checkups to ensure proper healing.
+- Regular checks to monitor progress.
+It is also very important to have regular checkups to ensure proper healing.
 Foot rot is usually under control in 3-4 days, but you should contact your veterinarian if problems persist.
-It is possible that you might have missed the correct diagnosis, but don’t worry – you’ll get better at it over time and it is sometimes hard to distinguish the differences in foot problems.
+It is possible that you might have missed the correct diagnosis, but don’t worry – you’ll get better at it over time, and it is sometimes hard to distinguish the differences in foot problems.

 What preventative steps can be taken to eliminate foot rot?

 - Proper cleaning of the facilities is always a must, not only for hoof defects but also for other health issues.
 In particular, foot rot will not spread as rapidly between animals when the environment is clean.
-‘Weakening’ factors, such as hairy heal warts (DD) and heel erosion, are also kept under better control in a clean barn.
+Weakening factors, such as hairy heel warts (DD) and heel erosion, are also kept under better control in a clean barn.

-- Timely control, treatment of an affected animal, and by removing her from the herd are great ways of preventing the spread of disease to her herd mates.
+- Timely control, treatment of an affected animal, and removal of the affected animal from the herd are great ways to prevent the spread of disease to the rest of the herd.

 - Spread dry lime or other commercial drying powders around the water troughs as a preventive measure.
 This is not a proven method, but it has some merit due to the fact that it dries the feet and controls the bacteria count in the area.

-- Finally, the use of a foot bath as a preventive method is an option to control not only foot rot, but a lot of other hoof diseases.
+- Last but not least, the use of a foot bath as a preventive method is a valuable option to control not only foot rot, but a lot of other hoof diseases.
 Unfortunately, copper sulfate and formalin are still used on a lot of dairies, but these products are not environment-friendly and cause pollution.
-Formalin is also known to be a cancer causing substance and should be avoided.
-Results accomplished with antibiotic containing foot baths are limited due to the fact that resistance builds up; therefore, there won’t be a response after prolonged use.
+Formalin is also known to be a cancer-causing substance and should be avoided.
+Results accomplished with antibiotic-containing foot baths are limited due to the fact that resistance builds up; therefore, there won’t be a response after prolonged use.
 More producers are turning to other, safe alternatives with greater success.
-For safe foot baths usage, preference is given to use a 5% Hoof-Sol Bath solution which contains chelated copper and zinc.
-Check out the Intra Bath, which has a triple purpose construction: a dividing grill to eliminate some manure pollution, a smaller volume that allows 35% less product to be used, and the extra length to allow more ‘dips’ for each foot.
+Also check out the Intra Bath, which has a triple purpose construction: a dividing grill to eliminate some manure pollution, a smaller volume that allows 35% less product to be used, and the extra length to allow more ‘dips’ for each foot.